 In this scenario, the Lord's people lose the war while enjoying the charade that they are immersed in the fight.
 How is this done?
 Very simply: appoint/elect/etc. men into the leadership of the assembly who are not biblically qualified.
-The church, in this scenario, implodes from the top down.
-It is a devilishly effective and efficient strategy that is active in most of the modern churches in America.
+The church, in this scenario, collapses from the top down.
+It is a devilishly effective and efficient strategy that is active in most of the current conservative, evangelical churches in America.

-The result of this grave carelessness is that the majority of churches that declare themselves to be "true"—conservative, evangelical, Bible-believing and defending, vital—are nothing more than sterile, lifeless facades of Christianity.
+The result of this grave carelessness is that the majority of churches that declare themselves to be "true" (that is, conservative, evangelical, vital, Bible-believing, Bible defending) are nothing more than sterile, lifeless facades of Christianity.